MaxF12/ietf-dorms-cluster/draft-ietf-mboned-cbacc.md

 The measurement function maintains a few values for each interface, computed from the metrics described in {{cb-node}} and {{bit-ad}}:

  1. The aggregate advertised maximum bit-rate capacity consumed by CBACC data streams.
-    This is the sum of the max-bit-rate values in the CBACC metadata for all data streams subscribed through an interface
+    This is the sum of the max-speed values in the CBACC metadata for all data streams subscribed through an interface

  2. An oversubscription threshold for each interface.
     The oversubscription threshold will be determined differently for CB nodes in different contexts.
     In some network devices, it might be as simple as an administratively configured absolute value or proportion of an interface's capacity.
     For other situations, like a CB node operating in a context with loss visibility, it could be a dynamically changing value that grows when data streams are successfully subscribed and receiving data without loss, and shrinks as loss is observed across subscribed data streams.
-    The oversubscription threshold calculation could also incorporate other information like out-of-band path capacity measurements with {{PathChirp}}, if available.
+    The oversubscription threshold calculation could also incorporate other information like out-of-band path capacity measurements with bandwidth detection techniques such as {{PathChirp}} or {{CapProbe}}.

     This document covers some non-normative examples of valid oversubscription threshold functions in {{ref-oversubscribe-thresh}}.
 In general, the oversubscription threshold is the primary parameter that different CBs in different contexts can tune to provide the safety guarantees necessary for their context.